 Among the many accolades and awards Lalgudi Vijayalakshmi has earned in her journey as a musician, there is one she holds close to her heart – a compliment from Bharat Ratna Pandit Ravi Shankar, who was the guest of honour at her performance at the Indian Fine Arts Academy of San Diego, United States, in 2015.
 Following her performance, Panditji offered his blessings, took her hands into his own, and said “You have your father’s fingers.
 Your music has touched my soul.”

 Soulful is a befitting word to describe the music of Lalgudi Vijayalakshmi, a fifth generation musician of the illustrious Lalgudi bani, an artiste in her own right and one who wears many hats.
 A violinist par excellence and a vocalist of repute, her performing career is as versatile and varied as her talent; a solo artiste, alter ego and violin duo partner of her brother Lalgudi GJR Krishnan, a virtuoso with absolute mastery over his music.
 The duo has travelled all over the world participating in various prestigious music festivals.

 Vijayalakshmi also provides violin accompaniment to other well-known vocalists and musicians – Smt.
 Aruna Sairam, Smt.
 Sudha Raghunathan, Sri T. V. Gopalakrishnan, Sri O. S. Thiagarajan, Sri Vijay Siva and Sri Chitravina Ravikiran, Malladi Brothers, to name a few – complementing their potential and enhancing the overall musical experience with her masterly accompaniment.

 In the mid ‘80s, a 30-city tour around North America set off her soulful journey as a performing artiste, with a slew of trios, duets and solos.
 She hasn’t looked back since.
 With a slew of performances – solos, trios and duets.
 Vijayalakshmi, who holds a Bachelor’s degree in English Literature and a Diploma in Music, is regarded as a torchbearer of the Lalgudi bani, taking tradition forward, without ever compromising its core.

 Vijayalakshmi’s vocal performances are perhaps the most authentic vocal representation of the Lalgudi bani.
 She has released a host of albums as a vocalist.
-She has sung in the movie ‘Sringaram’, to for which her legendary father scored music.
+She has sung in the movie ‘Sringaram’, for which her legendary father scored music.